-- Develop an ethical framework for care of the frail elderly and their family caregivers to provide a foundation for choices and decisions for the creation, dissemination and implementation of health care technologies.
+- Continue to implement the CFN ethical framework for care of older Canadians living with frailty and in support of their family/friend caregivers to provide a foundation for the creation, dissemination and implementation of health care evidence.

-- Foster improved inter-professional collaboration for health care providers working with the seriously ill, frail elderly.
+- Foster improved inter-professional collaboration for those working with older Canadians living with frailty.

 - Develop and evaluate tools for care planning and shared decision making.

-- Develop interventions to improve communication between health care providers and patients, families and caregivers.
+- Develop interventions to improve communication between health care providers and older Canadians living with frailty citizens, families and caregivers.

-- Increase evidence-informed practice to improve and maintain function in the frail elderly.
+- Increase evidence-informed practice to normalize, improve or maintain function in the older Canadians living with frailty.

-- Develop and encourage the appropriate use of technology in both treatment and in end-of-life care.
+- Develop and encourage appropriate use of health care evidence for treatment including end-of-life care.

-- Promote quality indicators for care of the sick elderly at the individual, institutional and system level.
+- Promote quality indicators for care of the older Canadian living with frailty at the individual, institutional and system level.

-- Promote the implementation of best practices around systems of care.
+- Promote the implementation of evidence-informed practices around systems of care.